miguelainiguez/go-qrcode/README.md

 go-qrcode
 =========

-A (very) light golang convenience wrapper around [zbar](http://zbar.sourceforge.net/), used for qr code processing.
+A (very) light golang convenience wrapper around [zbar](http://zbar.sourceforge.net/) made for shezadkhan137, used for qr code processing with rectangle coordinates.

 ## Requirements